For many years, I’ve been an avid amateur boxer, always looking to have a good sparring match in the ring with whoever is game.

 The ceiling was very high, so I could set the speed bag to whatever height I wanted.

 There was no second floor above the garage so no foreseeable issues with vibrations affecting things upstairs.
-Also, the garage insulated sound pretty well.
+Also, the garage insulates sounds pretty well.

 So as how many of my projects start, I did a lot of staring (at the garage ceiling for inspiration).